Christmas: Jubilation as Governor Uzodimma Pays 13th-Month Salary to Workers for 5 Consecutive Years

 @Iselema

-You're doing your job Excellency
+You're doing your job, Excellency

-Nigerian governor announces ₦150,000 Christmas bonus for workers
+Nigerian governor announces ₦150,000 Christmas bonus

 Recall that Governor Francis Nwifuru made a joyous announcement to workers serving in the Ebonyi state civil service.

-The governor stated that ₦150,000 would be given to every civil servant as Christmas bonus for the 2025 festive season.
+The governor stated that ₦150,000 would be given to every civil servant as a Christmas bonus for the 2025 festive season.

 Legit.ng reported that Governor Nwifuru earlier increased the minimum wage by ₦20,000 for civil servants in Ebonyi.

-Nigerian governor approves 13-month salary bonus for workers
+Nigerian governor approves 13th-month salary bonus

 He announced the payment alongside the inauguration of the LAUTECH Teaching Hospital Governing Board in Ibadan.